DiFronzo/blog.vfiles.no/content/posts/internet-governance-forum-2025.md

 {{< image src="/media/igf/IMG_4076.JPG" alt="Food at the conferance." class="center" attrlink="https://creativecommons.org/licenses/by-sa/4.0/deed.en"
 caption="Food at the conferance." attr="Andreas Lien, CC BY-SA 4.0." >}}

-Thanks for a great conferance that also was free to enter.
+Thanks for a great conference that also was free to enter.

+The accessibility and openness of IGF 2025 made it a space where anyone—regardless of background or budget—could take part in shaping the future of the internet.
+That spirit of inclusion is exactly what digital governance needs right now: more voices, more perspectives, more collaboration.

+Until next time—onward toward a more open, equitable internet.

 {{< image src="/media/igf/IMG_4081.JPG" alt="A blue lanyard from IGF 2025 in Norway, featuring the United Nations emblem and the text “IGF 2025 Norway” repeatedly printed along its length, lying on a wooden surface." class="center" attrlink="https://creativecommons.org/licenses/by-sa/4.0/deed.en" caption="Lanyard from the Internet Governance Forum 2025, held in Lillestrøm, Norway — a small souvenir from a globally significant event." attr="Andreas Lien, CC BY-SA 4.0." >}}